Figure skating is more than a pastime – at The Skating Club of Boston, it is a family.

 The Always Champions campaign will fund two permanent scholarships, one in the honor of Jinna Han and the other for Spencer Lane, to be awarded annually.
 These scholarships, with criteria set by the Han and Lane families, will enable a wide range of skaters to continue to pursue their skating goals at the Club.

 In addition, the Always Champions campaign will rename the 1,500 seat West Rink at The Skating Club of Boston’s home facility the “Always Champions Training Rink”.
 This includes the installation of a tribute wall remembering these six skaters, coaches and family members that the World lost on January 29, 2025 with photos, their stories and other remembrances.
-The tribute wall extending cross the north wall of the rink will also include the names of all donors who have given a minimum of $1,000 to the Always Champions campaign by December 31, 2025.
-All donations of at least $250 will be included at the bottom of this tribute page.
+The tribute wall extending across the north wall of the rink will also include the names of all donors who have given a minimum of $250 to the Always Champions campaign by June 30, 2026.

 An existing outdoor space along the front of the Club’s facility will be enhanced in honor of our six Always Champions.
 Three reflecting benches will have permanent plaques honoring each family, and skates of the four skaters and coaches lost will be bronzed and installed at the foot of each bench.
 Additional landscaping across from the Club’s main entrance will include the planting of two weeping cherry trees, one on each side of the flagpoles.
 Landscape lighting and memorial plaques will be added to further highlight the trees throughout the year.